Fox Cities Diaper Bank

 - In lieu of gifts or favors for weddings, birthdays, and baby shower ask for diapers.

-- Spread the word to your family and friends about diaper need through email, blogs, Facebook and Twitter
+- Spread the word to your family and friends about diaper need through email, blogs, Facebook and Twitter.

-- Fox Cities Diaper Bank posters
+- Download the Fox Cities Diaper Bank logo

 - Contact Rhonda Hannemann, Community Development Program Officer at United Way Fox Cities for more information.